- Sea Spirit

 Summary : This voyage combines the comfortable adventure cruises of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
-Many of the wildlife and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included, as well as the best of these two wildlife-rich sub-Antarctic islands.
-These expeditions are designed to include as much wildlife viewing as possible, but also include visits to scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, icebergs and rugged mountains.
-Plus, you will have the opportunity to participate in a complimentary photography course that provides the technical expertise and hands-on instruction to ensure that you come away with timeless images of the majestic environment and wildlife.
+Join professional photographer Paul Nicklen and learn some tips of the trade for capturing the surreal beauty of the White Continent.
+Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands.
+These expeditions are designed to include as much wildlife viewing as possible, but also include visits to scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.

 Activities : Birding, Culture, Hiking, Kayaking, Photography

-There are many activities to keep you engaged at sea.
-Learn to identify seabirds that glide alongside the ship or attend illustrated presentations by your Expedition Team.
-You will be prepped on procedures for your Zodiac cruises and shore landings.
+There are many activities to keep you engaged while you are at sea.
+You could learn to identify the seabirds that glide alongside the ship, or attend the illustrated presentations by the Expedition Team.
+They will prepare you for the shore landings and Zodiac cruising that is to come.

 After more than two weeks of endless wildlife encounters, your journey home begins.
 Crossing the Drake Passage is your unofficial rite of passage, which will complete your Antarctic adventure.

 Enjoy some final moments mingling with your fellow travelers.
 The noisy, busy, populated world awaits your return, so savor the silence of the sea as long as you can.